 Promote the Message of Love On World Turtle Day

-Coming is the world turtle day on Thursday, 23rd May.
+World turtle day is on May 23rd.
 It was founded in 1990 by ‘American Tortoise Rescue’ to help turtles and tortoise live long and healthy.
-The purpose is to spread the awareness and message of love and care for turtles being a beautiful part of nature.
-The intentions are to encourage human actions for the safety of turtles.
+The purpose is to spread the awareness and message of love and care for turtles being a beautiful part of nature in hopes to encourage human actions for the safety of turtles.

 Let us commit that we as an animal lover will promote the message of love and respect for the turtles and will try our best to keep them safe, healthy, and happy.